-Prior to the start of each game, a player line-up with sweater numbers and names listed must be provided by the coach to the official scorekeeper, who will not be a coach from either team.
-All players will bat in the order as presented to the official scorekeeper prior to the start of each game.
+Prior to the start of each game, a player line-up with sweater numbers and names listed must be provided by the coach to the Field Supervisor, who will not be a coach from either team.
+All players will bat in the order listed on the line-up.

 All eligible players present at the game shall be listed on the team's line-up sheet.
 The expectation, as it was during the regular season, is that all players will play both in the infield and outfield during each game...we don't want to have the same player at first base or shortstop inning after inning.
 No player will be listed on the game line-up if he is unable to play a defensive position.
 All players listed on the line-up sheet will bat.
-Scorekeepers will be monitoring this during all games.
+Field Supervisors will be monitoring this during all games.

 No player will sit out a second defensive inning until everyone else has sat out at least one (Player A's second inning sitting and Player B's first inning sitting can happen at the same time), and no player should sit out two consecutive defensive innings unless injured during that game.
-Any player leaving the field due to an injury must remain out of the game for at least a complete defensive inning, before re-entering the game in a defensive position.
-A player unable to take their turn at bat, after having been removed from the field due to an injury, shall be removed from the line-up and further play in the game (this is not an out nor is it considered batting out of turn).
 A batter or runner may not have a pinch runner unless injured during their turn as a batter or runner.
 Exception: catcher on base with 2 outs.